Business (BUS)

 In weekly seminars, Interns examine job requirements, skills and abilities, create individual performance plans, and share experiences.
 The systems, processes, policies, and structures needed to maintain a firm’s competitive advantages are also examined.
 Required for Business Administration interns.

-Prerequisite: permission of A. Fabrizio/M. Perrault.
+Prerequisite: permission of A. Fabrizio.

 Corequisite: BUS 3450.